- Doctorate, Chiropractic - Palmer College of Chiropractic, Davenport, IA

 - BA, Psychology - Pennsylvania State University, University Park, PA

 “My focus is to help patients with pain reduction, with the intention of reducing the need for pain medication.
 Additionally, I work to improve mobility and overall range of motion.
-By increasing mobility and reducing pain through chiropractic, the goal is that patients will feel less stress and anxiety and experience relief from some of the common side effects of cancer treatment,” says Dr. Jeffrey Sklar, a chiropractor at Cancer Treatment Centers of America (CTCA) at Eastern Regional Medical Center (Eastern).
+By increasing mobility and reducing pain through chiropractic, the goal is that patients will feel less stress and anxiety and experience relief from some of the common side effects of cancer treatment,” says Dr. Jeffrey Sklar, Chiropractor at Cancer Treatment Centers of America® (CTCA) in Philadelphia.

 Dr. Sklar has been practicing chiropractic and rehabilitative physical therapy for over 16 years.
 He earned a doctorate of chiropractic degree from Palmer College of Chiropractic in Davenport, Iowa and a bachelor’s degree from Pennsylvania State University.